macicco/pysat/source/tutorial.rst

 In the background pysat uses the module cnofs_ivm to handle this data.
 There is only one measurement option from IVM, so no tag string is required.

 Measurements from a constellation of COSMIC satellites are also available.
-These satellite s measure GPS signals as they travel through the atmosphere.
+These satellites measure GPS signals as they travel through the atmosphere.
 A number of different data sets are available from COSMIC, and are also supported by the relevant module.

 .. code:: python